mitmedialab/multiclassifier/README.md

 ## Miscellany

 Due to some quirk in how pickle works, this code only works on Linux and Mac operating systems; it was pretty unhappy with my Windows system.
 You'll also have to downgrade scikit-learn to version 0.15, otherwise there are incompatibility issues with the pickled classifiers.
-This is reflected in `requirements.pip`.
+This is reflected in `requirements.txt`.
+Run

+	pip install -r requirements.txt

+to install the dependencies you need.